reidmit/pluma/README.md

 _a work-in-progress..._

-A small, dynamic functional programming language that compiles to JavaScript.
+A small, statically-typed functional programming language that compiles to JavaScript.
+Heavily inspired by Elm.

-## goals

-By targeting the same AST format that [Babel](Babel) uses, Pluma aims to enable you to transpile however you want, using whatever Babel plugins/transformers/minifiers you normally would.